Aug 15/09just home from wonderful new 18 km trail ride! on part of the Eire Canal

 Herndon, VA on Old Dominion Trail

-Virginia Creeper trail at Abingdon, VA
+on Virginia Creeper trail at Abingdon, Virginia

-Come and visit our wonderful trails and natural heritage.
+Cambridge trails and natural heritage.
 Hike, bike, ski, bird watch, canoe,

+fish: the choice is yours.
 You can trace some of the

 earliest history